On the intersecting family process: Proof of Theorem

-This lemma will follow as a corollary to another lemma we prove shortly, so we save the proof for later.
-By part \eqref{r0dist} of Theorem \ref{thm2} $r_0$ will take some finite value independent of $n$, and we use without further remark that with high probability $r_0$ is smaller than any function that tends to infinity.
+\begin{lemma} If $r=o(\sqrt{\log n})$ and $\mathcal{H}_{r-1}$ is simple and has no vertices of degree at least 3 then the probability that $\mathcal{H}_r$ is not simple is $O(1/k^{1-o(1)})$. \end{lemma} This lemma will follow as a corollary to another lemma we prove shortly, so we save the proof for later.
+By part \eqref{r0dist} of Theorem \ref{thm2}, $r_0$ will take {\red some value bounded by any slowly growing function of $n$}, and we use without further remark that with high probability $r_0$ is smaller than any function that tends to infinity.

-By simplicity, before vertices of degree three appear the size of $\mathcal{S}_r$ is given by the following lemma: \begin{lemma} If $\mathcal{H}$ is a $k$-uniform simple hypergraph on $r$ edges with maximum degree two then for each $1 \leq m \leq r/2$ the number of independent sets of vertices of degree two of size $m$ is
+By simplicity, before vertices of degree three appear the size of $\mathcal{S}_r$ is given by the following lemma: a hypergraph will be called intersecting if its edge set defines an intersecting family. \begin{lemma} If $\mathcal{H}$ is a $k$-uniform simple intersecting hypergraph on $r$ edges with maximum degree two then for each $1 \leq m \leq r/2$ the number of independent sets of vertices of degree two of size $m$ is

 \end{lemma} \begin{proof} Let $I_{r, m}$ denote the number of independent sets of vertices of degree two of size $m$ when $\mathcal{H}$ satisfies the assumptions.
 Then, $I_{r, m}$ satisfies the recurrence,